Kroger seeks to create grocery giant in $20B Albertsons bid

 Goldman said a stronger combined company could possibly help tame food price inflation, since it would have more power to reject food producers’ price increases.
 The two chains combined have 34,000 private label products at various price points that compete directly with food manufacturers.

+Kroger said the combined stores also would provide greater and faster access to fresh food, with a total of 66 distribution centers and 52 manufacturing plants.
+Together, the stores operate in 48 states and the District of Columbia.

-Kroger said would reinvest approximately $500 million into price reductions.
+Kroger said it would reinvest about $500 million into price reductions.
 It would also spend $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits.

+Some grocery workers expressed concern about the plan, which would inevitably bring store closures.
 The majority of Kroger’s hourly workers are unionized with the United Food and Commercial Workers union, which also represents workers at Albertsons-owned Safeway.
-The union didn’t immediately respond to a request for comment Friday from The Associated Press.

-Kroger also said the combined stores would provide greater and faster access to fresh food, with a combined 66 distribution centers and 52 manufacturing plants.
-Together, the stores operate in 48 states and the District of Columbia.
+“The proposed merger of these two grocery giants is devastating for workers and consumers alike and must be stopped,” said Kim Cordova, president of UFCW Local 7, which represents 6,320 Safeway workers in Colorado and Wyoming.

+Three miles from the union’s headquarters in Pueblo, Colorado, a Safeway sits right across the street from a King Soopers, which is owned by Kroger.

 “A Kroger-Albertsons deal would squeeze consumers already struggling to afford food, crush workers fighting for fair wages and destroy independent, community stores,” said Sarah Miller, executive director of the American Economic Liberties Project, a nonprofit that supports stronger corporate accountability and antitrust measures.